 Good evening,

-I report my "virtual" position in Weather 4D to do a comparative routing with what the game offers me…but I do not have the polar of an imoca without foil in W4D so it is necessarily wrong…
+I transfer my "virtual" position in Weather 4D to make a comparative routing with what the game offers me…but j3 doesn't have the polars of an imoca without foil ds W4D so it's necessarily wrong…

-Is it possible to have the imoca polars or to hope for an update of W4D with….?
+Is it possible to have the imoca polars or to hope for a 7th update of W4D with….?

 Santiago at the helm of Bachibouzouk2